Install on your iOS device:

 Home Visit / Assessment 2560 1707 Vicky Downs

 This article outlines the evolving approach to home visit assessments for firearms licensing.
 It explains how the process has become more structured and detailed under statutory guidance and updated professional practices.
+This is particularly relevant in light of the update to Statutory Guidance in August 2025.

 The assessment now covers various factors, including security, criminal and medical history, and the home environment.
 It emphasizes the importance of trust, honesty, and maintaining composure during interactions with Firearms Enquiry Officers (FEOs).